Krylov exponents and power spectra for maximal quantum chaos: an EFT approach: Discussion

 \section{Discussion}

 In this work, we contrasted prominent diagnostics of quantum chaos, the OTOC and Krylov space-based probes like Krylov complexity and the UOGH, in an EFT describing maximally chaotic quantum systems.
-In the EFT construction, the exponential growth of OTOCs with the maximal Lyapunov exponent arises due to a shift symmetry, which also imposes a constraint on the two-point functions of simple operators.
-In parallel, it is conjectured, through the bound~\eqref{eq:conjecture}, that all maximally chaotic systems have $\lambda_K = 2\pi T$.
-We tested this conjecture in the EFT framework by considering various two-point functions that satisfy the shift symmetry constraints and computing the corresponding Lanczos coefficients, and, within the set of two-point functions for which we could analytically calculate the Lanczos coefficients, we did indeed find some with $\lambda_K = 2\pi T$, but also some with $\lambda_K = \pi T$
+In the EFT construction, the exponential growth of OTOCs with the maximal Lyapunov exponent arises due to a shift symmetry \cite{Blake:2017ris, Blake:2021wqj}, which also imposes a constraint on the two-point functions of simple operators.
+A natural question is then whether this same structure is strong enough to enforce maximal Krylov growth.
+Motivated by the conjectured relation~\eqref{eq:conjecture}, which suggests that $\lambda_K$ should be bounded by the chaos scale and saturates $2\pi T$ in maximally chaotic systems, we explored this question within the EFT.
+To this end, we constructed families of thermal two-point functions consistent with the shift symmetry constraints as well as a minimal set of physical constraints appropriate for thermal systems, including KMS symmetry, unitarity, and reality from Hermiticity of operators.
+We computed the corresponding Lanczos coefficients, and, within the set of two-point functions for which we could analytically calculate the Lanczos coefficients, we did indeed find some with $\lambda_K = 2\pi T$, but also some with $\lambda_K = \pi T$

-Next, we analysed the general structure of solutions to the shift symmetry equation after imposing additional physical constraints appropriate for thermal systems, including KMS symmetry, unitarity, and reality from Hermiticity of operators.
+Next, we analysed the general structure of solutions to the shift symmetry equation after imposing the minimal set of physical constraints.
 In the time domain, the correlator solutions are Meijer G-functions.
 In the frequency domain, a subset of our solutions resemble the ``thermal product formula'' of \cite{Dodelson:2023vrw}, sharing the same overall structure but differing in important analytic features: the holographic power spectra have only simple poles - no poles of order $n >1$ - and no zeroes, whereas power spectra in the EFT allow for more general singularity structures, including both higher-order poles and zeroes.